 A survey has revealed which banks are most likely to be recommended based on their quality of service, online and mobile banking, overdraft and branch services.

-Metro Bank and first direct are jointly the banks we're most likely to recommend to friends while RBS is the least likely to get a positive review.
+First direct is the bank we're most likely to recommend to friends, while Royal Bank of Scotland (RBS) remains the least likely to get a positive review.

 That's according to a detailed new survey of customer opinions from Ipsos MORI, which was commissioned by the Competition and Markets Authority to learn more about how well banks are treating us.

-Regular loveMONEY readers may not be surprised by first direct taking one of the top spots as it regularly scores well in various customer satisfaction surveys.
+Regular loveMONEY readers may not be surprised by first direct taking the top spot as it regularly scores well in various customer satisfaction surveys.